z3tt/Z3tt/content/post/2022-08-09-graphic-design-workshop-rstudio-posit.md

 9. <a href='https://rstudio-conf-2022.github.io/ggplot2-graphic-design/modules/d2-08_project.html' target="_blank">Group Projects</a>

-The session pages contain not only the slides but also hands-on R codes, recap notes, exercises including prepared scripts, (either as Quarto or Rmarkdown reports) and step-by-step solutions.
+The session pages contain not only the slides but also hands-on R codes, recap notes, exercises including prepared scripts (either as Quarto or Rmarkdown reports) and step-by-step solutions.

 <img src="img/rstudioconf-workshop/session-example-colors.png" style="height: 100%; width: 100%; object-fit: contain" onclick="window.open('https://rstudio-conf-2022.github.io/ggplot2-graphic-design/modules/d2-04_colors.html', 'blank');">
-<figcaption>The session pages contain features the slides, table of content, recap and exercises as well as links to the hands-on codes and solutions.</figcaption>
+<figcaption>The session pages contain features the slides, sesion outline, recap and exercises as well as links to the hands-on codes and solutions.</figcaption>

 <img src="img/rstudioconf-workshop/exercise-code-example-annotations.png" style="height: 100%; width: 100%; object-fit: contain" onclick="window.open('https://rstudio-conf-2022.github.io/ggplot2-graphic-design/materials/exercises/05_annotations_ex1.html', 'blank');">
 <figcaption>The exercises are pre-written Quarto (or Rmarkdown) reports to allow for a quick start and the ability to keep a rendered version of the personal solution.</figcaption>